Top Tips from Sales Experts to Ace Remote Selling

 Upgrading your sales and industry knowledge is the key to staying competitive in sales.
 That being said, remote working allows you to save a lot of time which would otherwise be spent on getting ready for work, commuting to and from work, etc.

 Use this spare time to raise your game and make education a regular part of your routine.
 Focus on parts of your selling that you’ve always wanted to fix but never found the time.
-You could take up courses on popular edtech platforms such as coursera and udemy.
+You could take up courses on popular EdTech platforms such as Coursera and Udemy.
 Or even watch educational videos on Youtube regularly.
-Freshworks: Secret Sauce to Sales also has terrific educational videos about how you can succeed in sales.

 9. Host remote meetings